Skip to content

 • Covers all four Primary domains

-Curriculum-mapped flashcard decks with spaced repetition across all 196 Primary topics: cards you get right come up less often, cards you miss come back sooner.
-Thirteen card types including mechanism, pharmacokinetics, drug profile, and clinical correlate.
+Curriculum-mapped flashcard decks with spaced repetition across the ANZCA Primary curriculum.
+Cards you get right resurface less often; cards you miss come back sooner.
+Thirteen card types: mechanism, pharmacokinetics, drug profile, clinical correlate, and more.
 MCQ drill mode included.

 • 13 card types: mechanism, kinetics, drug comparison, anatomy, equipment